 What Are Their Lives Like?

-The Tibetans live in the arid Karakoram Mountain region.
+The Balti live in the arid Karakoram Mountain region.
 Their communities are located between the international borders of western China and the northern section of the disputed Kashmir territories of India and Pakistan.
-The mountains are rugged and harsh, receiving only six inches of rain annually; therefore, the Tibetans depend heavily on glacial runoff to irrigate their crops.
+The mountains are rugged and harsh, receiving only six inches of rain annually; therefore, the Balti depend heavily on glacial runoff to irrigate their crops.
 Barley, wheat, and millet are grown where water is sufficient.
 The hot summer temperatures also allow for a wide variety of fruits to be raised.
-Apricots are a staple fruit with even the pits innards being eaten.
-Butter tea is a primary staple of the Balti people.
+Apricots are a staple fruit, and the Balti people even eat the pits.
+Butter tea is a primary staple.

 The Balti are not nomadic like the other ethnic groups in the area.
 Instead, they transfer their livestock from one grazing ground to another with the changing of seasons.
 During the summer months, they drive the herds to alpine pastures.
 All households have at least one female zmo, which is a cross between a cow and a yak.
 Dairy products are made from the milk of these animals.